EdidiongEsu/okadabooks_scraper/README.md

   **Snapshot of dataframe**

-  After scraping and cleaning all bookcards gotten, about 18,000 books were left.
+  After scraping, cleaning and getting rid of all duplicates in the bookcards gotten, about 18,000 books were left.
 This excluded books that had been taken down by the aadmin/author after publication.
-A similarity metric will be calculated with all the millions of words embedded in the blurb column.
+A similarity metric will be calculated with the millions of words in the blurb column and some EDA will be done to understand the reading pattern of Nigerians and at the same time ascertain the influence of the bookstore in this pattern.

-Her, is what it looks like:
+Here, is what the final table looks like:

 ![](https://github.com/EdidiongEsu/okadabooks_scraper/blob/master/okadabooks_pictures/dataframe%20table.PNG)